 Lifespan: 7-10 years in captivity

 To communicate with each other, bearded dragons head-bob to show dominance and hand-wave to show submission.
 They can also change colour in response to various stimuli such as temperature or aggression between males.

-Our bearded dragons’ favourite food is crickets, which they catch using their thick sticky tongue.
+Our bearded dragon's favourite food is crickets, which he catches using his thick, sticky tongue.